 1. Agree on what needs to be translated

 A client may not need a 20-page report translated word for word.
 I sometimes offer an adapted or summarised translation service, especially if there are time or budget constraints.
 The exact content depends on the purpose of the translation.
-If the target reader is a doctor in the patient’s home country, he or she won’t need to know the patient’s hospital bed number and other details.

 - Abnormal lab results are usually starred or marked with an up or down arrow to show that they are out of the reference range.
 Ask if you can just translate the abnormal results and attach the full version in the source language only.

 - The patient’s name, address, bed number and medical record number may appear scores of times in a long medical report.
 Suggest translating these details just once, the first time they appear.
+Or not at all.